If you have followed this blog for a while, you know…I can’t stand clutter!

 But because we choose not to dictate to our extended family what they can or cannot buy for our kids, by the end of December we are literally swimming in new stuff!

-So, I choose to use the expectation of new things to motivate my children to do a pre-Christmas purge.
+So, I choose to use the expectation of new things to motivate my children to do a Christmas Kids Toy Purge.

 I have been doing this for the past 3 years, and it has worked exceptionally well for my family.